mawinkler/playground-one/docs/scenarios/automation/service-gateway/v1-integrate-active-directory.md

 # Scenario: Integrate an Active Directory with Vision One via Service Gateway on AWS

-***DRAFT***

 ## Prerequisites

-- Playground One Network with PGO Active Directory and/or Managed Active Directory enabled
+- Playground One Network with PGO Active Directory (recommended) and/or Managed Active Directory enabled

 Verify, that you have `AWS AD - create PGO Active Directory` and/or `AWS MAD - create Managed Active Directory` enabled in your configuration.